 During the year ended 31 March 2021, the Group ceased the operations and leased out or disposed of all the property, plant and equipment of the housewares segment.
-As the housewares segment is considered as a separate major line of business, the corresponding operations have been classified as discontinued operations as a result of the cessation of operations of this segment.
+As the housewares segment was considered as a separate major line of business, the corresponding operations were classified as discontinued operations as a result of the cessation of operations of this segment.

-The results of the discontinued operations for the years ended 31 March 2021 and 2020 are set out below:
+The results of the discontinued operations for the year ended 31 March 2021 were set out below: